- FRBs last only a few thousandths of a second at most;

 It wasn't long after the discovery of the first FRBs that scientists including Jean-Pierre Macquart realised that the very property that makes FRBs so hard to detect, namely the amount of dispersion induced by their passage through any ionised material, would make FRBs an ideal tracer of these missing baryons.
 But an FRB detection by itself tells us only how many baryons in total the burst passed through - to convert this to an actual density, one needs to know how far the burst has traveled.
 And for that you'd need to firstly identify the galaxy it originated from, and then measure its distance via its redshift and the Hubble constant.
 But until 2 years ago hardly any FRBs had been traced back to their host galaxies.
 This all changed on 24 Sep 2018, when the Australian-led Commensal Real-time ASKAP Fast Transients (CRAFT) survey team successfully used the ASKAP array in Western Australia to pin down the location of an FRB from just a single pulse to an accuracy of less than 1 arcsecond.

 Macquart and the CRAFT team used mainly the ESO VLT, as well as the Keck, Gemini, and Magellan telescopes to measure the redshifts for the host galaxies of the first half-dozen FRBs localised with ASKAP.
-When they plotted the FRB total dispersion against redshift they got this:
+When they plotted the FRB total dispersion against redshift they got the image below: